My planning and expediting coaching grind up circumstances

 For managers to be effective in the new culture, they must be proactive in achieving the performance demands of a growing company, embrace new responsibilities and authorities, accept higher performance standards, and improve both autonomy and communication.

-"For a time, Atkinson himself will need to step into all the roles, run with the responsibility, then give back the authority," says Bruder.
+"For a time, Atkinson himself will need to step into all the roles, run with the responsibility, then give back the authority," says Coach Bruder.

 His actions and demands should demonstrate trust so he does not undermine managers' initiative.
 The staff must learn to trust the new business direction.